-Distribution: Distributed on both sides of the Cascades in Washington; Alaska south to California, east to Idaho and Montana.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to Alberta, Idaho, and Montana.

-Habitat: Wet ledges and gravelly streambanks, sea level to subalpine.
+Habitat: Wet ledges, shaded seeps on rock faces, and gravelly stream banks from sea level to the subalpine.

 Conservation Status: Not of concern